-Parcul Cismigiu Bucharest - Parks and Gardens
+Parcul Cismigiu in Bucharest

 Parcul Cismigiu is the oldest public park in Bucharest and is a wonderful place to hang out and absorb a welcome moment of peace amidst the rush of this quickly changing capital.
 The gardens' creation was an important moment in the history of Bucharest as hey form the oldest (dating from 1847, at a time when Bucharest was the capital of Wallachia) and, at 17 hectares, the largest park in city's central area.